 Third Party Inspection for Valves

-Third party valve inspection is normally carried out by the manufacturer, purchaser and the representative from the third party inspection agency.
-Usually, a list of documents are required to be produced before the valve inspector for his review.
+Third-party valve inspection is normally carried out by the manufacturer, purchaser, and the representative from the third-party inspection agency.
+Usually, a list of documents is required to be produced before the valve inspector for his review.
 These documents are: